 In collaboration with the Heiltsuk Nation and the Heiltsuk Integrated Resource Department in Bella Bella, BC, Maggie's research investigates the implementation of a large-scale land use agreement between Coastal First Nations and the BC government, and the implications of the agreements for Indigenous well-being and governance.
-Maggie will be speaking about her research this April 12 at (Re)searching for Social Justice.

 My research investigates the implications of the Reconciliation Protocol Agreement (RPA) - an unprecedented land use agreement signed between the BC government and Coastal First Nations in 2009 - for the Heiltsuk Nation of central coast BC.
 The RPA was negotiated after decades of dispute over logging on the coast, and is part of a larger set of agreements touted to improve the well-being of First Nations communities in the region.
 Little empirical work has been done to understand how the commitments within this agreement are taking shape and what implications are for creating lasting benefits for coastal First Nations communities.
 My research asks: what are the implications of the RPA for, 1) Heiltsuk achieving shared-decision making over land and resource decisions in their territory, 2) the governance structures developed between Heiltsuk and the Province to implement the commitments, and 3) creating mechanisms for increasing “human well-being”?